GAPSL: A Gradient-Aligned Parallel Split Learning over Data-Heterogeneous Edge Computing Systems: System Design

 \subsubsection{Angular Deviation Computation}

-To quantify the alignment between a device's local update and the global optimization direction, GDA computes the angular deviation between each device’s gradient and the leader gradient ${\bf g}_{\text{lead}}$ (derived via LGI in Section~\ref{subsec:LGI}).
+To quantify the alignment between a device's local update and the consensus reference direction, GDA computes the angular deviation between each device’s gradient and the leader gradient ${\bf g}_{\text{lead}}$ (derived via LGI in Section~\ref{subsec:LGI}).
 For the $t$-th training round, the angular deviation between the device $i$' gradient and the leader gradient is calculated as

 {\bf{Remark.}} This angular metric serves as a geometric indicator of gradient alignment: A small $\theta_{{\text{lead}}, i}$ (approaching 0) indicates that the device's gradient is well-aligned and directionally consistent with the global convergence direction.
 Conversely, a large $\theta_{{\text{lead}}, i}$ (beyond $\frac{\pi}{2}$) suggests a conflicting update direction, stemming from severe data heterogeneity or noise.
 This angular metric provides a principled geometric basis for the subsequent coordination mechanisms, including adaptive thresholding and gradient direction regularization.